 A fact is anything that’s directly observable.
 It’s the objective reality of what happened.

 It is observable with your five senses and if a video camera were to record it, and you reported exactly what the camera recorded, nobody could argue with it.

-Facts are things you can observe.
+Facts are things that we can observe.
 Facts are concrete and objective.
-No one can argue with true facts.
-To test whether something is a fact, consider a video recording and whoever watched it would concede the actual thing happened exactly as described.
-Without a doubt, anyone would validate what you just described was factual, objective, and true.
-This leaves out judgments, perceptions, etc.
+Nobody can argue with true facts.
+To test whether something is a fact, consider whether if there was a video camera whoever watched it would concede that that was the actual thing that happened.
+Without a doubt, anyone would validate that what you just described was very factual and objective and true.

 There are two broad categories of facts.